unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 These describes the mechanics of getting crawlers to 1) understand that your page is a SPA and 2) serve an HTML snapshot of a requested page.
 It was a bit difficult to understand whether it applied to sites using hashbang-navigation or pushstate-based navigation as proxbook does to get more visually appealing URLs.
+To some degree, they also seem to be a bit outdated.

 To my surprise, the Google bot seemed to pick up all links and crawl the page, as well as displaying these links in the search out of the box, even before we started diving into the SEO.
 The articles mentioned indicate that you must do special stuff for achieving this, but Google is notoriously secretive about these things actually work and from